Skip to content

 NOTE: As with all Mr. Local History retrospectives, we often update the post when we learn stories and are sent photos from our community.
 We will continue to grow this piece as information becomes available.

-A Small Part of Camelot in the Somerset Hills
+A Small Part of Camelot in the Somerset Hills in Northern Somerset County, New Jersey

 While the Somerset Hills plays home to many a power broker and celebrities, there was no one who captured the time and essence of the Somerset Hills quite like Jacqueline Kennedy Onassis.
 While her life was filled with unimaginable tragedy, we look at her life in Bernardsville and Peapack as she turned to family and her equestrian hobby as she resided in the Somerset Hills for over 30 years.

 Jacqueline Lee Bouvier with her pony Buddy at the Southhampton Riding and Hunt Club for their annual horse show in Long Island, New York, August 1934.
-Getty Images
+Credit: Getty Images

 The life of Jacqueline Kennedy Onassis.